rasatpc/Fvwm-KISe/README.md

 # Fvwm-KISe
-Fvwm Keep-It-Simple & elegant - is a simplified version of Fvwm-myExt collection of ready-made scripts (configs).
-KISe is a simple and elegant base to use, modify, or add your own.
+Fvwm Keep-It-Simple & Elegant is a streamlined version of the Fvwm-myExt collection of ready-made scripts (configs).
+KISe serves as a simple and elegant base for using, modifying, or adding your own scripts.

-The default Fvwm config file is the base.
-In KISe it is split into associated folders and runs in the same sequence as the original.
-This structure helps to maintain, debug, and create new functions, decor, and modules.
-Currently, there are 22 scripts (configs) of functions, styles, menus, decor, and modules.
+The default Fvwm config file serves as the basep.
+In KISe, it is organized into associated folders and operates in the same sequence as the original.
+This structure aids in maintaining, debugging, and creating new functions, decor, and modules.
+There are 25 scripts (configs) encompassing functions, styles, menus, décor, and modules.

 # Main features:
 * Desk Launcher includes:
 	Iconfied Thumbnails, Full-Screen Maximize, Windows Overview,
-	Tiling, and Work Desk.
+	Tiling, ToDo list, mini-Desk (drag-and-drop), and Work Desk.

 * Work Desk includes navigation buttons, Rofi, Calendar, Clock, and 4 Desks Pager with 2 pages each.